How to Find Reliable Suppliers in China: Complete Sourcing Guide

 In industries like apparel manufacturing, social compliance is a critical aspect of factory audits.
 Ensuring ethical labor practices and fair working conditions can be challenging, especially when dealing with global supply chains.
 Learn more about these challenges and effective solutions in Challenges and Solutions for Social Audits in the Apparel Industry.

-Third-party services provide a range of verification services, such as factory audits, product inspections, and factory visits.
+Third-party services like ECQA provide a range of verification services, such as factory audits, product inspections, and factory visits.

 - Factory Audits: ECQA can conduct comprehensive factory audits to evaluate the supplier’s manufacturing processes, equipment, staff qualifications, and overall operational efficiency.
 This audit will also assess their ability to meet your quality and delivery requirements.